All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms)

-Moreover we extend the closure description to define a bijection between vertices in relation $\rel{}{1}$ and vertices in relation $\rel{}{2}$: every vertex in $\rel{}{1}$ has a closure defined by $\rel{}{U_1}$ and every vertex in $\rel{}{2}$ has a closure defined by $\rel{}{U_2}$. \end{enumerate} By combining the completion properties of $\K_1$ and $\K_2$ it easily follows that the class described is an $(\mathcal R,\mathcal U)$-multiamalgamation class and thus by Theorem~\ref{thm:mainstrongclosures} we get Proposition~\ref{prop:interpos}. \end{proof}
+Moreover, we extend the closure description to define a bijection between vertices in relation $\rel{}{1}$ and vertices in relation $\rel{}{2}$: Every vertex in $\rel{}{1}$ has a closure defined by $\rel{}{U_1}$ and every vertex in $\rel{}{2}$ has a closure defined by $\rel{}{U_2}$. \end{enumerate} By combining the completion properties of $\K_1$ and $\K_2$ it easily follows that the class described is an $(\mathcal R,\mathcal U)$-multiamalgamation class and thus by Theorem~\ref{thm:mainstrongclosures} we get Proposition~\ref{prop:interpos}. \end{proof}

 \begin{remark} A variant of Proposition~\ref{prop:interpos} was proved in~\cite{Bodirsky2015} for strong amalgamation classes.
-For the first time we however show that even free interposition of classes with a closure is Ramsey. \end{remark}
+However, for the first time we show that even free interpositions of classes with closures are Ramsey. \end{remark}